Working in Oncology can pull on your heartstrings. I’m currently working as a Phlebotomist, at a local Oncology office.

 I use to play the “Why Me” Lord card?

 Why are you making me suffer this way?

-If I sense a patient is upset, I will close my curtain, let them have a good cry, and Pray for them on the spot.
+When I see a patient is upset I close my curtain to allow them to have a good cry and Pray for them on the spot.